music-suite/music-suite/README.md

 ## How to build Music Suite
 Music Suite can be built using in a Nix environment (Linux only) or with Cabal.
-If you use Nix then MusicSuite will have all the dependencies it needs installed for you.
+If you use Nix then Music Suite will have all the dependencies it needs installed for you.
 If you choose to use Cabal then you will need to install additional programs manually.